Dive Byron Bay

 Hugo's Trench

-This dive site actually consists of two parallel trenches: Hugo’s Trench and False Trench.
+This dive site consists of two parallel trenches: Hugo's Trench and False Trench.
 They are sheltered from the strong Northerlies we often get between September and Christmas.
 The trenches are full of interesting rock formations and narrow gaps in huge rock walls for divers to swim through.
-The depth in the trenches ranges from 8 to 17 meters.
-When there are big currents at Julian Rocks, both, divers and fish come here to have a rest.
-The trenches are full of life, big and small.
-This is the spot for Nudibranchs, they can be seen on the walls in all colours and sizes, but also for big marine life such as turtles, Kingfish, Bullrays, Eagle Rays and the occasional Manta.
-In winter it is not uncommon to find the trenches are full of Grey Nurse Sharks.
+Depth ranges from 8 to 17 meters.
+When there are big currents at Julian Rocks, both divers and fish come here to rest.
+This is the spot for Nudibranchs — they can be seen on the walls in all colours and sizes — but also for big marine life such as turtles, Kingfish, Bullrays, Eagle Rays and the occasional Manta.
+In winter it is not uncommon to find the trenches full of Grey Nurse Sharks.

 Cod Hole

 The Cod Hole is a spectacular swim-through at the end of the island.
-It is quite big, so a small group of divers fits in it comfortably.
 The entry is at around 15 meters and it takes you down to approximately 18 meters depth.
-In and around the Cod Hole there are usually large schools of huge fish such as Jewfish and Kingfish, very common are schools of Sweetlips and Trevally as well.
-Inside the Cod Hole, you can generally find lots of big fish again including some big cods, a few Wobbegong Sharks and lots of smaller marine life such as Mooray Eels, Cuttlefish, Crayfish, Cleaner Shrimps, Slipper Crabs and Lionfish.
-Going past the Cod Hole, the sandy bottom starts at 20 meters and gradually gets deeper.
-This area is one of the best spots at Julian Rocks for large Pelagics.
-You never know what you might see out there.
-The sand trenches behind the Cod Hole are also very popular with Grey Nurse Sharks during the colder months from June to November.
-During summer there is a good chance of seeing a Manta Ray near the Cod Hole.
-All year round, the area around the Cod Hole tends to attract many big rays such as Eagle Rays and Bullrays.
-It is also a good spot to see giant Queensland Gropers.
+In and around the Cod Hole there are usually large schools of Jewfish and Kingfish, Sweetlips and Trevally.
+Inside you'll find big cods, Wobbegong Sharks, Mooray Eels, Cuttlefish, Crayfish, Cleaner Shrimps, Slipper Crabs and Lionfish.
+The sandy bottom behind the Cod Hole starts at 20 meters and is one of the best spots for large Pelagics.
+The sand trenches are popular with Grey Nurse Sharks during colder months (June–November).
+In summer there's a good chance of Manta Rays, and the area attracts Eagle Rays, Bullrays and giant Queensland Gropers year round.

 Cray Cave and Gorgonian Hollow

-These dive sites are both located on the deeper Eastern side of Julian Rocks where the sandy bottom drops to about 24 meters.
-The Cray Cave is another swim-through at about 18 meters depth, but much narrower than the Cod Hole, only high and wide enough for one diver at a time.
-The Gorgonian Hollow is a huge horseshoe shaped rock formation in about 22 meters depth.
-This is a secret spot for Ghost Pipefish which can often be found on the Black Coral inside the Gorgonian Hollow.
+Both located on the deeper eastern side of Julian Rocks where the sandy bottom drops to about 24 meters.
+The Cray Cave is a swim-through at about 18 meters depth — much narrower than the Cod Hole, only high enough for one diver at a time.
+The Gorgonian Hollow is a huge horseshoe-shaped rock formation in about 22 meters depth.
+This is a secret spot for Ghost Pipefish which can often be found on the Black Coral inside the hollow.

 Needles — Bommies & Mantas

-A return to the Needles’ sandy arena: in summer months the bommies become cleaning stations for Manta Rays and staging areas for Eagle Rays and Bullrays.
-Expect turtles of all sizes weaving through the coral gardens between 9–15 m, and classic Byron Bay viz changes with the tides.
+In summer months the Needles' bommies become cleaning stations for Manta Rays and staging areas for Eagle Rays and Bullrays.
+Expect turtles of all sizes weaving through the coral gardens between 9–15 m, and classic Byron Bay visibility changes with the tides.

 Nursery

 The Nursery is where we start most of our dives.
-It is a shallow area (6 to 12 metres deep) with four moorings for the dive boats and it is generally protected from swell and current, so the diving is relaxing and easy.
-The Nursery is a large area full of small marine life such as an abundance of colourful tropical fish, octopi, cuttlefish and Lionfish, but also turtles and Wobbegong Sharks.
-In summer, the Nursery is great for swimming with Leopard Sharks.
-Apart from Marine life, interesting features in the Nursery include a huge overgrown anchor complete with chain and Split Bommie, a giant cracked rock which attracts a lot of fish life.
+It's a shallow area (6 to 12 metres) with four moorings for the dive boats and is generally protected from swell and current, making the diving relaxed and easy.
+The Nursery is full of colourful tropical fish, octopi, cuttlefish and Lionfish, but also turtles and Wobbegong Sharks.
+In summer it's great for swimming with Leopard Sharks.
+Notable features include a huge overgrown anchor complete with chain and Split Bommie — a giant cracked rock that attracts a lot of fish life.

 Map of Nguthungulli / Julian Rocks dive site